TheAbstract/security/readme.md

 - encrypt your computers/devices hard-drive.
 - this should be the first things you do when setting up a new device.
 - your devices should not be accessible (from any state; off, sleep, locked screen) without a password.
+- backup important data on your hardware, have both offline and cloud-based backups.

 todo: